| | | |

 • For best results, do not overbake the cookies.
 When they are light golden brown, remove them from the oven and let them cool in the pan.

 • Use old-fashioned oats rather than quick oats.
-I love Bob’s Red Mill Certified GF Organic Oats.
+I love Bob’s Red Mill Certified GF Organic Gluten Free Oats.
 If you use Quick Oats, the taste will be the same, but the texture will be completely different.

 • When measuring flour, scoop flour and level with a knife.